What dogs can and can’t eat

 As a general rule of thumb, feed your dog fresh or fresh-frozen vegetables as opposed to canned.
 Canned vegetables can hide large amounts of sodium or other additives that aren’t good for your dog.

-Other vegetables that are dog-friendly include green beans, peas, Brussels sprouts, and of course, carrots (Tip: A whole carrot makes for a great distraction whenever you need!).
+Other vegetables that are dog-friendly include green beans, peas, brussel sprouts, and of course, carrots (Tip: A whole carrot makes for a great distraction whenever you need!).